background

 way to get to it; if you delete the database and then re-index, nothing is

-lost, and changes made with other tools (e.g. mutt
+lost, and changes made with other tools (e.g. mutt) are picked up by mu as

 well.